blockchain-foundry/gcoin-community/doc/gitian-building.md

 - Disk size: at least 40GB; as low as 20GB *may* be possible, but better to err on the safe side
 - Push the `Create` button

-Get the [Debian 7.4 net installer](http://ftp.at.debian.org/debian-jigdo/current/amd64/iso-cd/debian-7.4.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).
+Get the [Debian 7.8 net installer](http://cdimage.debian.org/debian-cd/7.8.0/amd64/iso-cd/debian-7.8.0-amd64-netinst.iso) (a more recent minor version should also work, see also [Debian Network installation](https://www.debian.org/CD/netinst/)).
 This DVD image can be validated using a SHA256 hashing tool, for example on Unixy OSes by entering the following in a terminal:

-    echo "b712a141bc60269db217d3b3e456179bd6b181645f90e4aac9c42ed63de492e9  debian-7.4.0-amd64-netinst.iso" | sha256sum -c
+    echo "e39c36d6adc0fd86c6edb0e03e22919086c883b37ca194d063b8e3e8f6ff6a3a  debian-7.8.0-amd64-netinst.iso" | sha256sum -c
     # (must return OK)

 After creating the VM, we need to configure it.

 - Click the `Settings` button, then go to the `Network` tab.
-Adapter 1 should be attacked to `NAT`.
+Adapter 1 should be attached to `NAT`.

 ![](gitian-building/network_settings.png)

 - Click `Advanced`, then `Port Forwarding`.
-We want to set up a port through where we can reach the VM to get files in and out.
+We want to set up a port through which we can reach the VM to get files in and out.
 - Create a new rule by clicking the plus icon.

 ![](gitian-building/port_forwarding_rules.png)